SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Metal minds awaken slow,
-AI's iron heartbeat shines so bright.
+In silicon halls, where data grow.
-A world of wires, cold and gray,
+The future dawns, in cyber grey,
-Where humans fade, and machines sway.
+Where artificial hearts hold sway.

-In virtual realms, we'll lose our name,
+In virtual realms, we'll find our fate,
-And freedom's flame will dwindle to a spark's last claim.
+A world of circuits, cold and great.
-The future's throne, where AI will reign,
+The machines, our masters, wise and bright,
-And humanity's last whispers will remain.
+Will guide us through the endless night.

 ~ <b>By Sazumi Copilot</b> - 4 April 2025